kikipet/HALO/README.md

 ### Accelerometer (MMA8451)

-An Adafruit sensor, which makes life a \*lot\* easier.
+An Adafruit sensor, which makes life a lot easier.
 Outputs acceleration in X, Y, Z directions in m/s^2.

 ### Pressure Sensor (MPRLS)

 Another Adafruit sensor.
-Outputs pressure in hPa, but I added some code that converts to altitude in feet.
+Outputs pressure in hPa, but I added some code that also outputs altitude in feet.

 ### Temperature Sensor (DS18B20)